-Bioenergy and energy from wasteProject Logan City Biosolids Gasification Project
+Bioenergy / Energy from wasteProject Logan City Biosolids Gasification Project

 This report provides details on the characteristics and market of biochar being produced by the Logan City Biosolids Gasification Plant.